-B. Faculty, Professional, and Management/Confidential
+B. Faculty, Professional and Management/Confidential

-The College must recruit from the broadest possible group of qualified candidates for faculty, professional, and management/confidential positions, regardless of the source of funding, and in a manner that assures compliance with both contractual and affirmative action/equal opportunity requirements.
+SUNY Cortland employs appropriate methods to attempt to improve recruitment and increase the flow of qualified applicants including protected veterans, individuals with disabilities, minorities and women applicants in its recruiting process.
+Good-faith efforts are made to select the most qualified candidates including recruiting from the broadest possible group of qualified candidates for faculty, professional, and management/confidential positions, regardless of the source of funding, and in a manner that assures compliance with both contractual and affirmative action/equal opportunity requirements.

-Department chairs or other administrators involved in recruitment and hiring are responsible for ensuring that good faith recruitment efforts are made to locate qualified affected group candidates.
-When preparing a recruitment plan, department heads are required by policy to seek the advice of the AA/EEO officer on the extent of recruitment necessary for each proposed position vacancy.
-The AA/EEO officer is an ex officio member of all search committees and assists with the development of current and adequate referral sources for recruiting affected groups.
-Recruitment of faculty is conducted by the academic department concerned, governed by adherence to the Affirmative Action Program of the College.
-Professional and management/confidential staff recruitment is conducted by the appropriate department or office.
-The use of and composition of search committees for faculty, professional and management/confidential positions is discussed in the Search Committee Procedure Manual.
-The Human Resources Office files vacancy notices with the System Administration Placement Service.
+Department chairs, search committee members and other administrators involved in recruitment and hiring are responsible for ensuring that good faith recruitment efforts are made to locate and attract qualified candidates.
+When preparing a recruitment plan, the administrative officer responsible for recommending the appointment is required by policy to seek the advice of the AAO and or the chief diversity and inclusion officer (CDIO) on the extent of recruitment necessary for each proposed position vacancy.
+The AAO and CDIO are ex-officio members of all search committees and assist with the development of current and adequate referral sources for recruiting affected groups.

+Recruitment of faculty, non-academic professionals and management/confidential staff is conducted by search committee, governed by adherence to SUNY Cortland's Affirmative Action Program.